danielgerlag/workflow-es/README.md

 ### Passing data between steps

-Each step is intented to be a blackbox, therefore they support inputs and outputs.
+Each step is intended to be a black-box, therefore they support inputs and outputs.
 These inputs and outputs can be mapped to a data class that defines the custom data relevant to each workflow instance.

 The following sample shows how to define inputs and outputs on a step, it then shows how define a workflow with a typed class for internal data and how to map the inputs and outputs to properties on the custom data class.